Basics of DNS • How to setup DNS records

 Generally the MX records are preset if you are using your hosting provider’s mail servers.
 In case you have your own mail servers you can point them accordingly.
 Since you are not going to change the MX records frequently I would suggest you to keep the TTL to 86400 seconds.

-You can keep the TTL for these records to 86400 as they do not often change.
+You can keep the TTL for these DNS records to 86400 as they do not often change.

-A canonical name or CNAME is a DNS record that maps an alias name to a fully qualified host name.
+A canonical name or CNAME is a DNS records that maps an alias name to a fully qualified host name.

 For example you have a server where you keep all your photos, it might normally be accessed through pics.example.com.
 You may also want to access it through photos.example.com.
 One way to make this possible is to add a CNAME record that points photos.example.com to pics.example.com.
 When someone visits photos.example.com they will see the exact same content as pics.example.com.
 Refer below how the settings are done

 You can keep the TTL as 86400 as this record does not change often.

 I would like to give you one tip which has been useful for me when I make DNS changes.
 If you plan to make DNS change then, lower the TTL value for the record to 300 seconds atleast 48 hours before you make the DNS change.
 This will allow the lower TTL value to propagate throughout the DNS and will allow for faster DNS propagation after you have actually changed the DNS record.